-Six of the seven species are hard shells and belong to the Chelonidae family and include green turtles, loggerheads, hawksbills, olive ridleys, Kemp’s ridleys, and flatbacks.
-The one and only soft-shelled species, the sole member of the Dermochelidae family, is the leatherback turtle.
+Six of the seven species are hard shells and belong to the Cheloniidae family and include green turtles, loggerheads, hawksbills, olive ridleys, Kemp’s ridleys, and flatbacks.
+The one and only soft-shelled species, the sole member of the Dermochelyidae family, is the leatherback turtle.
 Learn more about the sea turtle species here!

 A hawksbill turtle rests on the reef in Raja Ampat, Indonesia. © John McCormick